Trains from Chicago to San Antonio

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-How long is the train journey from Phoenix to San Antonio?
+How long is the train journey from Chicago to San Antonio?

-The distance between Phoenix and San Antonio is approximately 847 miles, or 1363 kilometers.
-The average train journey between these two cities takes 23 hours and 18 minutes, although the absolute fastest you could get there is 23 hours and 5 minutes.
+The distance between Chicago and San Antonio is approximately 1053 miles, or 1694 kilometers.
+The average train journey between these two cities takes 32 hours and 10 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.